 The Language of Domination: Oppressive Meeting Dynamics

 COCo stumbled across this list a few years ago.
-It was adapted from Nemesis, a radical feminist collective active in Montreal in the mid 2000s, and the article “Working Together for Change”, put out by the School of the Americas and written by Bill Moyers.
-We’re not sure who actually put the list together – so if you know, let us know!
+It was adapted from Nemesis, a radical feminist collective active in Montreal in the mid 2000s, and an article by Bill Moyelri from the”Handbook for Non-Violent Action and Civil Disobedience Training” from SOA Watch.

 It describes a number of different ways that oppressive dynamics can play out in meetings and in organizations.
 In general, these issues are always good to look out for in yourself, and in your organization, to ensure more inclusive and participatory meetings and groups.